aminaibrahim/FABLab/cnc.md

-And now click save.
+- And now click save.
 Now an SPB File will be downloaded.

+- Now open the SHOPBOT3 software.
+          Set  x, y, z parameters to 0.